Unfortunately, before I can probe any further, I hear something—mumbled, frantic, distant. "Shit, shit, shit."

 I've never met them.
 The only notable numbered we have encountered so far are Three, Four, Nine, and Eleven.
 Seems as though there's a person to go with each digit, which we weren't positive of before.
 This isn't good, to say the least.

-She's still fidgeting, but I can tell there's something methodic about it, and her undivided attention is on me, whether she's showing it or not.
+I place both of my hands on the table and lean forward, studying her.
+She's still fidgeting, but I can tell there's something methodic about it.
 I take the one side of the conversation I just listened to, and try to figure out a way to use my small amount of new information against her.

 Well, the only serious emotional reaction I saw from her—irritation—happened when her fellow numbered were brought up.

-"One and Two wouldn't have gotten caught," I tell her blandly, tone almost bored, and The reaction is instant.
-A fire ignites in her eyes.
-Her jaw clenches, and she sits straighter, her posture crackling with tension.
+"One and Two wouldn't have gotten caught like this," I tell her blandly, and I get an instant reaction.
+A fire ignites in her eyes, jaw clenching and posture tensing.

 "You broke hero law!"
 She snaps at me, loudly.
-Day's hand finds my arm, her fingers firm but not insistent.
-Not yet.
+I feel Day grab my arm, but she doesn't pull me or anything.
+Yet.

 "Still walking, aren't you?"